Hajiabdi213/Learning-Management-System/api/docs/api/readme.md

   - Content:
     ```json
     {
-      "message": `User with the id {id} has been unblocked successfully`,
+      "message": "User with the id {id} has been unblocked successfully",
       "user": {
         // Unblocked user details
       }